samCrock/cereal-3/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badge/)

 > Now using Ionic 5, Electron 11 and Angular 11 :tada:.
 See here for [Ionic 1](https://github.com/paulsutherland/Polyonic/tree/Ionic1) and [Ionic 3](https://github.com/paulsutherland/Polyonic/tree/Ionic3).

-## Build once using web technologies and deploy everywhere!

-Polyonic is an Electron Ionic application shell for creating Web Apps, Progressive Mobile Web Apps, Native Mobile Apps and Desktop Apps.

-This project combines the [Electron Framework](http://electron.atom.io/) with the [Ionic Framework](https://ionicframework.com/) and provides a starter for building out an app that can run on either the desktop (macOS, Windows and Linux), a browser or mobile devices (iOS and Android).
-You can use this application to build and run on one or all of these platforms.

-## Motivation

-When working in small teams creating web and mobile applications, it is difficult and time consuming for new team members to pick up the different technologies for each platform.
-I have also been asked a few questions that motivated me to try Polyonic out:

-- Is there a way to run this mobile app on the desktop?
-- Can we cache more in the browser for offline working?
-- Can we have one Universal app that can run on the desktop, mobile, web and Office 365?

-These questions made me think about the limitations of the browser for off-line editing and caching and was there a way to create a package that can be used to flesh out any app we require, whilst reducing the overhead of having to learn numerous libraries and frameworks for each platform.

-And that is why I decided to try combining Electron and Ionic.
-Is it wise to have a universal app using a mobile framework?
-Probably not, but it is fun :wink:

 ## Quick start